Youth Expedition Project Leaders Training Course

 The YCS-YEP Leaders Training Course (LTC) is a 4-day specialised course designed to prepare and equip YEP Leaders with the necessary skills and knowledge to design, lead and implement Youth Expedition Projects.

-Our YEP LTC is unique for three specific reason, first Etch Empathy uses social experience to bring across one of the principles of service-learning; Trash to Cash, a simulated poverty experience for you to better understand the meaning of empathy.
+Our YEP LTC is unique for three specific reason, first Etch Empathy uses social experience to bring across principles of service-learning.

 Second, your 2 days 1 night residential stay will be at one of the last kampung in Singapore, where you get to interact with real communities and practice your social inquiry and community engagement skills.